 Free Toothpaste

-Luckily toothpaste is an item you can still find free or for $0.50 a tube these days in the couponing world.
-Keep an eye on a coupon blog like The Krazy Coupon Lady for what store has it free this week.
-Do a search for free toothpaste and I’m sure you will have a few to pick from.
+Luckily toothpaste is an item you can still find for free or $0.50 a tube in the couponing world.
+Keep an eye on a coupon blog like The Krazy Coupon Lady for what store has free this week.
+Search for free toothpaste, and I’m sure you will have a few to pick from.

 No Leaking